-Information management and protection are of vital importance to the Board.
+Information management and protection practices are of vital importance to the Board.

 The Board fulfilled its mandate by commencing the review of its information management and protection practices.
 It enhanced its practices as deemed necessary and informed the labour relations community as to any procedural changes affecting the stakeholders we serve.

-The Board continued its review of current information management and protection practices and updated its processes and polices.
+During the reporting period, the Board continued its review and development of current information management and protection practices and updated its processes and polices.
+The Board consulted with labour relations stakeholders, which resulted in three policy circulars being updated: 1) Receipt and Retention of Union Membership, 2) Procedure for Addressing and Containing Privacy Breaches Information, and 3) Remediation Plan for Privacy Breaches.
 The Board educated the labour relations community and the public accordingly through the updating of its website, information bulletins or policy circulars.
-During the reporting year, the Board developed a new process, as contained within the "Message from the Chairperson", which dealt with the specifics of receipt, retention, protection and use of union membership information.
-The Board also updated and educated its staff in the protection of privacy and related protocols.
 These documents or educational sessions pertain to the current procedures and policies of the Board in these areas.